sbt-android-mill/sbt-dependency-manager/README.md

 ... and bunch of other standard features

-_PS sbt-source-align obsoletes capabilities provided by sbt deliver-local + IvyDE or sbteclipse plugin_
+_PS sbt-dependency-manager obsoletes capabilities provided by sbt deliver-local + IvyDE or sbteclipse plugin_

 Authors
 -------